ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 ```
 {: screen}

-where
+Where

 * `-s` is used to set the start day.
 * `-e` is used to set the end date.
 * `-a` is used to indicate to include events at the account domain.

-There is a start date and an end date associated with a session.
-The download command will include events between those inclusive dates.
+There is a start date and an end date that is associated with a session.
+The download command includes events between those inclusive dates.

 The important part of the command's output is the session `Id`.
 It is referenced in the download command.

 To get information about existing sessions, type `ibmcloud at session list`.

-To learn more about sessions and the `ibmcloud at session create` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#session_create).
+To learn more about sessions and the `ibmcloud at session create` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference?topic=cloud-activity-tracker-at_cli_cloud#session_create).

-Use `ibmcloud at session help create` to get help from the command line.
+Use `ibmcloud at session help create` to get help from the command-line.

-## Step 4: Download the events that are identified for the scope defined for the session
+## Step 4.
+Download the events that are identified for the scope that is defined for the session
 {: #tutorial2_step4}

 To download the events specified by the session parameters, run the following command:

 ```
-ibmcloud at events download -o outputFile sessionID
+ibmcloud at download -o outputFile sessionID
 ```
 {: codeblock}